AvishaiBarnoy/DeepCook/README.md

 # Getting Started
 ## Dependencies
-Python3.6 was used for development, I believe that any Python3 version will be compatible.
+Python3.6 was used for development, I believe that any Python3 version will be compatible.\n Pandas==1.4.0
-Pandas==1.4.0

 ## Installing
 If all dependencies are installed you should not have any problem.

 ## Executing Program
-Currently there is no working "main" function, but one will be implemented to run with command line arguments.
-To generate a random meal idea run:
+Currently there is no working "main" function, but one will be implemented to run with command line arguments.\n To generate a random meal idea run:
 ```
 python main.py